 Planning Your Retirement Spending

 The following are four common methods to plan for retirement spending when you are unsure of your future life expectancy:

-- Living on investment income.
-Income can be more reliable than total returns on investments, but while income may produce positive returns, recent years have seen those returns diminish as savings account rates and bond yields have slid towards zero.
+Income can be more reliable than total returns on investments, but while income may produce positive returns, recent years have seen those returns diminish as savings account rates and bond yields have slid toward zero.

-- The 4 percent rule of thumb.
-Financial planners have long used 4 percent as the portion of savings that you can spend annually and have your investment returns generally replenish your spending and keep up with inflation.
-However, low yields in recent years have made even 4 percent a bit of a stretch, so you might want to aim for lower spending than that or face seeing your savings diminish over time.
+Financial planners have long used 4% as the portion of savings that you can spend annually and have your investment returns generally replenish your spending and keep up with inflation.
+However, low yields in recent years have made even 4% a bit of a stretch, so you might want to aim for lower spending than that or face seeing your savings diminish over time.

-Conversely though, if your investments do not do well, you should be quick to adjust spending down in line with any portfolio losses, so that spending does not grow to be a disproportionate percentage of your savings.
+Conversely, if your investments do not do well, you should be quick to adjust spending down in line with any portfolio losses so that spending does not grow to be a disproportionate percentage of your savings.